One of the most attractive aspects of cryptocurrency is that individuals control their own money.

 For example, you could keep a portion of your assets in a hot wallet used for frequent trading or online purchases.
 This way, you could conveniently transfer funds in and out as needed.

 At the same time, you could keep the remainder of your portfolio in a cold wallet for long-term storage.
-This ensures that any assets you don’t need for immediate activities are stored in the safest manner.
+This ensures that any assets you don’t need for immediate activities are stored most safely.

 If you do choose to keep your crypto in the custody of an exchange, make sure you do your research first.
 Only trust your funds with a provider that maintains the highest cyber security standards and doesn’t have a history of hacks or data breaches.